Australian Wildlife Society

-The Australian Wildlife Society was founded in Sydney, Australia in May 1909 as the Wildlife Preservation Society of Australia (WPSA) to encourage the protection of, and cultivate an interest in, Australian flora and fauna.
+The Australian Wildlife Society was established in Sydney, Australia in May 1909 as the Wildlife Preservation Society of Australia (WPSA) to encourage the protection of, and cultivate an interest in, Australia's flora and fauna.
 The founding president of the Society was The Hon.
 Frederick Earle Winchcombe MLC.
 David Stead was one of four vice presidents and a very active founder of the Society.

-The current president is Dr Julie Old, and the Society publishes a quarterly magazine Australian Wildlife.
-Australian Wildlife Society is a national not-for-profit wildlife conservation organisation.
-The Society is dedicated to the conservation of Australian wildlife through national environmental education, public awareness, advocacy, hands-on wildlife conservation work, and community involvement.
-The organization is registered with the Australian Charities and Not-for-profit Commission.
+The Society is a national not-for-profit wildlife conservation organisation dedicated to conserving Australian wildlife (flora and fauna) through national environmental education, advocacy, and community involvement.

 History

 In 2009, the Society celebrated a centenary of wildlife conservation.

 In 2013, the Wildlife Preservation Society of Australia was rebranded as the Australian Wildlife Society (AWS).

 In 2019, the Australian Wildlife Society celebrated its 110th Birthday and released a birthday video in collaboration with Design Centre Enmore TAFE New South Wales.
-In the same year, the board engaged its first paid employee – National Office Manager Ms Megan Fabian.
+In the same year, the board engaged its first paid employee – National Office Manager, Ms Megan Fabian.

 In 2020, the Society established a new National Head Office in Hurstville, New South Wales.

 In 2021, the Society established 'Snip Rings for Wildlife', a campaign that aims to raise awareness and encourage individuals to protect Australia’s wildlife, by cutting through plastic rings, rubber bands, hair ties, the loops of facemasks, and plastic dome-shaped lids, in their entirety, before disposing of them.

 In 2022, the Society increased the value of its annual University Research Grants to ten $3,000 grants – totalling $30,000 each year.

+In 2024, for the first time in over one hundred years, the Board of the Society purchased and established a new National Office and Education Centre at 9/121 Queen Street, Campbelltown, New South Wales, which was officially opened on Tuesday, 20 August 2024, at 11 am by Mr Gregory Warren MP, Member for Campbelltown.